 One of the best area cemeteries is Graceland, stretching along Clark Street in the Swedish neighborhood of Andersonville, where you can view the tombs and monuments of many Chicago notables.
 When Graceland was laid out in 1860, public parks were rare.
 The elaborate burial grounds that were constructed in many large American cities around that time had the dual purpose of relieving the congestion of the municipal cemeteries closer to town and providing pastoral recreational settings for the Sunday outings of the living.
 Indeed, cemeteries like Graceland were the precursors of such great municipal green spaces as Lincoln Park.

-The Chicago Architecture Foundation (tel.
-312/922-TOUR ; www.architecture.org) offers walking tours of Graceland on select Sundays during August, September, and October.
-The tour costs $15 and lasts about 2 hours.
+The Chicago Architecture Center (tel.
+312/922-TOUR ; www.architecture.org) offers walking tours of Graceland on select dates.
+The tour lasts about 2 hours.
 Among the points of interest in these 121 beautifully landscaped acres are the Ryerson and Getty tombs, famous architectural monuments designed by Louis Sullivan.
 Sullivan himself rests here in the company of several of his distinguished colleagues: Daniel Burnham, Ludwig Mies van der Rohe, and Howard Van Doren Shaw.
 Chicago giants of industry and commerce buried at Graceland include Potter Palmer, Marshall Field, and George Pullman.
 The Chicago Architecture Foundation offers tours of other cemeteries, including Rosehill Cemetery, suburban Lake Forest Cemetery, and Oak Woods Cemetery, the final resting place for many famous African-American figures, including Jesse Owens, Ida B. Wells, and Mayor Harold Washington.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.